theonize/Currier/Gloss/John/John 10.md

 ...a proverb, figurative speech

+22) dedication...in winter ~ i.e. Hannukah
+	~ not a Mosaic feast
+	~ an event based on events in the Macabbean revolt
+	~ idiomatically future-referred as an important "feast" ~ incidentally, the time of Jesus' conception

 25) Jesus equates _works_ with _telling_
 We have such a propensity to say things that are not corroborated by our actions.